dotnet/AspNetCore.Docs/docs/tutorials/publish-to-an-azure-web-app-using-visual-studio.rst

 .. image:: publish-to-an-azure-web-app-using-visual-studio/_static/06-WebPublishActivityWindow.png

 When publishing to Azure is complete, your web app will be displayed in a browser running on Azure.

 .. image:: publish-to-an-azure-web-app-using-visual-studio/_static/07-Browser.png

+.. _publish-to-an-azure-web-app-using-visual-studio-author:

 .. include:: /_authors/erik-reitan.rst